 • harassment;

-• verbal abuse and not being free to go anywhere or do anything on your own or with your friends and family.
+• being controlled and not being free to go anywhere or do anything on your own or with your friends and family.

 Anyone can be a victim regardless of their personal circumstances.